 You can view our school catalog for more information.

 Our instructors are industry professionals with an average of 20 years working as software developers.
 They’re passionate about helping students start their careers in tech, and are invested in their success.
-Stop by an Open House to meet an instructor – either remotely or at a campus.
+Stop by an Open House to meet an instructor.

-Most mornings consist of lectures and learning, and lots of fresh coffee.
+Most mornings consist of lectures and learning.
 After we break for lunch, you get to test your skills with hands-on practice.
 This could consist of group work, headphones-on solo work, tutoring sessions or pairing programming assignments.

 The best way to learn is to do, so you’ll literally be coding from day one.